clementw168/clementw168.github.io/_posts/cs-mva/2024-01-15-abba-symbolic-time-series.md

 This project was part of the [Machine Learning for Time Series course](http://www.laurentoudre.fr/ast.html) by Laurent Oudre.
 Together with Guillaume Levy, I reimplemented two papers on symbolic representations of time series, focusing on the **ABBA method** (Adaptive Brownian Bridge-based symbolic Aggregation).

-Our objectives were:
-1. Understand how ABBA compresses and encodes time series.
-2. Evaluate whether ABBA representations can be combined with LSTMs for forecasting, compared to raw time series baselines.
+Our objectives were to understand how ABBA compresses and encodes time series and evaluate whether ABBA representations can be combined with LSTMs for forecasting, compared to raw time series baselines.

-## Why Symbolic Representations?
+## Why symbolic representations?

 Time series often pose challenges for deep learning: they are long, noisy, and contain redundant patterns.
 Symbolic representations like ABBA attempt to **compress a signal into a sequence of discrete symbols**, preserving its key dynamics while reducing dimensionality.

 Potential benefits include:
 - Lower computational cost for training and inference
 - Improved interpretability of recurring patterns
 - A bridge between symbolic analysis and modern deep learning models

-## The ABBA Method
+## The ABBA method

 ABBA converts a time series into symbols through three main stages:

-1. **Segmentation** – The signal is approximated with piecewise linear segments.
+1. **Segmentation**: The signal is approximated with piecewise linear segments.
 Segments are chosen adaptively to respect a maximum reconstruction error.

-2. **Quantization / Symbolization** – Segment slopes and lengths are clustered (e.g., with k-means), and each cluster is mapped to a symbol.
+2. **Quantization / Symbolization**: Segment slopes and lengths are clustered (e.g., with k-means), and each cluster is mapped to a symbol.
 This builds a discrete dictionary of patterns.

 3. **Reconstruction** – From the sequence of symbols, an approximate version of the original time series can be reconstructed, enabling lossy compression.